saransappa/Telegram-Info-Bot/README.md

-# Telegram-Currency-Exchange-Bot
+# Telegram-Info-Bot
-This telegram bot helps in currency exchange and getting weather report.
+This telegram bot helps in currency exchange, news headlines and getting weather report.
 Can be found in telegram as "@saran_jarvis_bot".

 ## Author
 Saran Sappa